 This module explores good infection control practice.
-It describes the main types of HCAIs and how to avoid them using infection control measures.
+It describes the main types of healthcare-associated infections (HCAIs) and how to avoid them using infection control measures.

 It covers basic hand hygiene, when to use PPE, what to do with sharps and how to handle body fluid and blood spillages.

 This module provides examples of lone working and looks at the risks involved.
 It explores employers and employees responsibilities and looks at what safety measures can be used to decrease risk and the importance of reporting any incidents.